-Dallas tummy tuck patients have things in common:
+Dallas tummy tuck patients have several things in common:

 After evaluating each potential tummy tuck patient individually during their initial consultation, Dr. Hopkins tells them whether or not they are a candidate for the surgery.
 He explains to tummy tuck candidates that: